contiamo/operational-ui/packages/components/src/OperationalUI/README.md

 ### Setting up routing

-To set up routing that is automatically wired up to the `to` props of linking components such as `Button`, `Breadcrumb`,`SidenavHeader` and `SidenavItem`, you only need to supply a single prop on this one component:
+To set up routing that is automatically wired up to the `to` props of all nested linking components such as `Button`, `Breadcrumb`,`SidenavHeader` and `SidenavItem`, you only need to supply a single prop on this one component:

 ```jsx
 class RoutingComponent extends React.Component {